Virginia Ramos

 Biography

-Virginia Ramos is a Spanish and American poet, and educator.
-She holds a doctoral degree in Comparative Literature from Stanford University and is the former Managing Editor of Mantis, A Journal of Poetry, Criticism and Translation.
-Her essays and reviews have appeared in several publications in the US and Europe.
+Virginia Ramos is a Spanish and American poet, and scholar.
+She earned a PhD in Comparative Literature from Stanford University and is the former Managing Editor of Mantis, A Journal of Poetry, Criticism and Translation.
+Her essays, poems and reviews have appeared in several publications in the US and Europe.
 Earlier in her career she worked for the Global Fund for Women and continues to support and fight for human rights globally.
-Her research interests include the intersection of humanities and sciences, and perception studies.
-Her expertise centers on multi-genre texts, lyrical novels, and poetry.
+Her overall research interest centers on multi-genre texts, lyrical novels, and poetry.
 She works in Spanish, English, French and German literature.
+She teaches at the University of San Francisco, and is an elected member of the Executive Council at the Modern Language Association.

 Expertise